visu2001/INT332-CA3/README.md

 3. For web server create a docker file with your name (student name).
 4. Set the environment variables (name: student_name, regno: student’s Reg. no).
-5. Upload the final image on the docker-hub and and project on git-hub (mention the link of github in the assignment)
+5. Upload the final image on the docker-hub and and project on git-hub (mention the link of github in the assignment).